 03. Validate That Content Is Accurate, Consistence, and Compliant

 Depending on the size of your content library, this essential step could take some time, but it will pay great dividends in building trust in your content.
 It will also affirm that validated content is accurate, consistent and compliant.
-Fortunately, RocketDocs has built-in tools that will help you automate your content management process, which we will discuss in further detail below.
+Fortunately, RocketDocs has built-in features and tools that will help you automate your content management process, which we will discuss in further detail below.
 Additionally, always feel free to consult your RocketDocs CSM to discuss features that can aid in this process.

 Into the Content Management Process

-Before implementing content management plan, have your content owner review the existing content to evaluate and verify that every record is assigned to the correct SME.
+Before implementing a content management plan, have your content owner review the existing content to evaluate and verify that every record is assigned to the correct SME.